KÆRU

 “Nurse that flame afire”

-to the temple, an oculus lies unreinforced, yet instead of a walnut tree, directly below a large conversation chair grows out of the lapis lazuli from which the floor is built, with the two protagonists sitting at either side stoically.
+Cut to the inside of a round building nested organically in an oasis, fashioning a spiraling and curved entrance like a conch shell.
+Its subtle curves are made with bricks angled and protruding sharply at the bends, forming waves of terra cotta.
+Missing bricks in the patterns allow light into the interior of the building.
+At its zenith, and akin to the temple, an oculus lies unreinforced, yet instead of a walnut tree, directly below a large conversation chair grows out of the lapis lazuli from which the floor is built, with the two protagonists sitting at either side stoically.
 Surrounding the inside perimeter of the building, faded yellow stools protrude from the wall.
-Men and a woman slowly converse on their way to take their position on the stool.
+Men and a woman slowly converse on their way to take their positions on the stool.
 On the side of Fume (west), older men and the woman, dressed like Shinto priests, sit while young men with different variations of fencing uniforms and ponchos of varying earth colors sit at the side of David (east).
 On the north and south side, two men with black facially exaggerated masks and black tunics sit cross-legged on cushions while writing in small typewriters.

 Clamor turns to silence and the shifting of the typewriters starts the proceeding.
 One of the masked man commences it.